dandenney/building-a-small-pwa-with-preact-and-firebase/README.md

-# building-a-small-pwa-with-preact-and-firebase
+# Building a Small PWA with Preact and Firebase
-This is the code behind the blog post [Building a Small PWA with Preact and Firebase]
+This is the code behind a pending blog post.

+## Setup